ScriptLineStudios/lonely-seeds/README.md

 # big thanks to the following people

 * NelS: For providing invaluable information about the way climate parameters are converted into biomes.
-* meox_: For Helping with optimizations, also pointing out a critical oversight I made.
+* meox_: For helping with optimizations, also pointing out a critical oversight I made.
 * dutchen18: For dedicating GPU power.